-Capture Flow UI Guide
+Capture Flow UI

 The Entrupy Android SDK's Capture Flow provides a guided, user-friendly interface for submitting items for authentication.
 It simplifies the process of capturing necessary images and metadata, aiming for successful submissions on the first attempt.